How to Plan a Bathroom Layout for a Functional Space

 To personalize your space, consider a furniture-style vanity or contemporary floating vanity instead of an off-the-shelf cabinet.
 Opt for a console-style sink with open floor space below to make the room feel bigger.

 Another space-expanding tip is to replace the tub-shower combo with a large shower.
 Without a tub to stop your eye, the space feels larger.
-If you have a tub in another bathroom, gaining a plus-size shower in a master bath can increase the perceived value of a master bedroom suite.
+If you have a tub in another bathroom, gaining a plus-size shower in a primary bath can increase the perceived value of a primary bedroom suite.

 If you prefer to have a separate tub and shower, put them side by side to reduce running additional plumbing lines to each area.
 If you crave additional storage, opt for a large walk-in shower or a shower-tub combo and outfit the rest of the wall with a tall linen closet.